youyanggu/covid19_projections/donate.md

 - Fight misinformation
 - Inspire further action

-**We do more with less** - you can be confident that each dollar donated will be used in the most efficient way possible.
+**I do more with less** - you can be confident that each dollar donated will be used in the most efficient way possible.

 | | Other public health organizations | covid19-projections.com |
 | --- | --- | --- |